newdevatgit/helpdesk-app/README.md

 ## ✍️ Author

 Made with ❤️ by **Arvind Singh**
-📫 Connect on GitHub, LinkedIn, or Twitter for collaborations or suggestions.
+📫 Connect on GitHub or LinkedIn for collaborations or suggestions.

 ---